 - Leg immobilizers, to keep the knee from bending after injury or surgery.
 Made from foam rubber covered with fabric, leg immobilizers enclose the entire leg, fastening with Velcro straps.

 In some cases, surgery is needed to repair torn connective tissues or to realign bones with compound fractures.
-The vast majority of sports injuries, however, do not require surgery.
+The vast majority of musculoskeletal sports injuries, however, do not require surgery.

 A key part of rehabilitation from sports injuries is a graduated exercise program designed to return the injured body part to a normal level of function.

 With most injuries, early mobilization—getting the part moving as soon as possible—will speed healing.
-Generally, early mobilization starts with gentle range-of-motion exercises and then moves on to stretching and strengthening exercise when you can without increasing pain.
+Generally, early mobilization starts with gentle range-of-motion exercises and then moves on to stretching and strengthening exercises when you can without increasing pain.
 For example, if you have a sprained ankle, you may be able to work on range of motion for the first day or two after the sprain by gently tracing letters with your big toe.
 Once your range of motion is fairly good, you can start doing gentle stretching and strengthening exercises.
 When you are ready, weights may be added to your exercise routine to further strengthen the injured area.
 The key is to avoid movement that causes pain.

 As damaged tissue heals, scar tissue forms, which shrinks and brings torn or separated tissues back together.
 As a result, the injury site becomes tight or stiff, and damaged tissues are at risk of reinjury.
-That's why stretching and strengthening exercises are so important.
-You should continue to stretch the muscles daily and as the first part of your warmup before exercising.
+That’s why stretching and strengthening exercises are so important.
+You should continue to stretch the muscles daily and as the first part of your warm-up before exercising.

 When planning your rehabilitation program with a health care professional, remember that progression is the key principle.
 Start with just a few exercises, do them often, and then gradually increase how much you do.
 A complete rehabilitation program should include exercises for flexibility, endurance, and strength; instruction in balance and proper body mechanics related to the sport; and a planned return to full participation.

 Throughout the rehabilitation process, avoid painful activities and concentrate on those exercises that will improve function in the injured part.
-Don't resume your sport until you are sure you can stretch the injured tissues without any pain, swelling, or restricted movement, and monitor any other symptoms.
+Don’t resume your sport until you are sure you can stretch the injured tissues without any pain, swelling, or restricted movement, and monitor any other symptoms.
 When you do return to your sport, start slowly and gradually build up to full participation.
-For more advice on how to prevent injuries as you return to active exercise, see the "Tips for Preventing Injury" box.
+For more advice on how to prevent injuries as you return to active exercise, see the box “Tips for Preventing Injury.”